asallam02/Enhancer/README.md

 The main purpose of this app is to offer a UI for gene activation machine learning models.
 More specifically this app uses [Enformer](https://www.biorxiv.org/content/10.1101/2023.08.30.555582v1).
 It was developed as our capstone project for UBC biomedical engineering for use in the De Boer lab.

+## Get Started
+To get started with this app first make sure you have all the required packages installed.
+I recommend using a virtual environment (see below for more information on how to set that up), but in case you don't want to do that you can download all the needed packages using `py -m pip install -r requirements.txt`.

+Then to run the app run `py main.py`

 ## File Structure
 The main file structure of this app is as follows: